bladyzamosc/knowledge/db/postgresql.md

 - two modes lazy (typically) and eager
 - eager scans all pages regardless of whether each contains or not dead tuples, updates also catalogs to freeze

+### 14. Heap Only Tuple (HOT)

+- for effectively usage of indexes and tables during the update of row if it is stored on the same page that stores old row
+- reduces a necessity of vacuum processing
+- in HOT postgresql does not insert corresponding index tuple

+### 15. Index-only scans

+- to reduce I/O costs it uses directly index without accessing corresponding table pages then all of the target entries of theselect are included in the index table
+- at first glance that accessing the table pages is not required because the index tuples contain the necessary data.
+However, in fact, PostgreSQL has to check the visibility of the tuples in principle, and the index tuples do not have any information about transactions such as the t_xmin and t_xmax of the heap tuples.
+It uses visibility map to solve this dilemma

+### 16. Buffer manager